 Which is Your Type of Heart Line?

-The type of heart line can help you to understand the emotional aspect of the personality.
-The heart line is the uppermost horizontal line on the palm; it represents how a person expresses their feelings and their attitudes towards relationships.
-The basics of reading this line are the same as the head and life lines; that is by looking at its length, depth, and quality.
+The type of heart line that you have on your palm can help you understand the personality’s emotional aspect.
+The heart line is the uppermost horizontal line on the palm; it represents how people express their feelings and attitudes towards relationships.
+The basics of reading this line are the same as the head and life lines by looking at its length, depth, and quality.
 Below I have chosen a type of heart line for four various shapes.
 Choose one that matches closest to your type of heart line.

-If you have one of the four types below, click on the image that matches the closest to learn what it means for you.
+If you have one of the types of heart line below, click on the image that matches the closest to learn what it means for you.